angular/angular/aio/content/guide/workspace-config.md

 To exclude an asset, you can remove it from the assets configuration.

 You can further configure assets to be copied by specifying assets as objects, rather than as simple paths relative to the workspace root.
-A asset specification object can have the following fields.
+An asset specification object can have the following fields.

 | Fields           | Details |
 |:---              |:---     |